-Hello and welcome to the FOURTH installment of Gnomad Homies!
-We had so much fun sitting down over coffee and Skype with Emma and Sven from @gobigemma.
+For this fourth installment of Gnomad Homies, we had of fun fun sitting down over coffee and Skype with Emma and Sven from @gobigemma.

 We talked about their travels in Big Emma, their beautiful and unique VW Bus.
 Emma and Sven are driving Big Emma down the Pan-American Highway, from Alaska all the way down to Argentina.
 When we spoke with them they were in Bakersfield, CA. They chronicle their travels on their blog Go Big Emma.
 Let’s get to it!

 Planning a van build?
 Read our free guide.
 We cover just about everything you need to know – from planning, to insulation, to solar and electrical, to picking appliances, to essential tools.
 Get started today so you can get out there on the road!

 Where are you guys from?

 Emma is from Champaign-Urbana in the middle of Illinois and Sven is from Germany.
 We met years back when Emma did a foreign exchange program in Germany.